learn-co-students/js-rails-as-api-rendering-related-object-data-in-json-v-000/README.md

 ```

 All attributes of included objects will be listed by default.
 Using `include:`
-also works fine when dealing with an action that renders an array, like `all`:
+also works fine when dealing with an action that renders an array, like when we use `all`
+in `index` actions:

 ```ruby
 def index